 In addition to patented technology, we rely on our unpatented proprietary technology, trade secrets, processes and know-how.
 Despite these measures, any of our intellectual property rights could be challenged, invalidated, circumvented or misappropriated.
 We generally seek to protect this information by confidentiality, non-disclosure and assignment of invention agreements with our employees, consultants, scientific advisors and third parties.
 Our employees may leave to work for competitors.
-Our distributors or Sales Leaders may seek other opportunities.
 These agreements may be breached, and we may not have adequate remedies for any such breach.
 In addition, our trade secrets may be disclosed to or otherwise become known or be independently developed by competitors.
-To the extent that our current or former employees, distributors, Sales Leaders, consultants or contractors use intellectual property owned by others in their work for us, disputes may arise as to the rights in related or resulting know-how and inventions.
+To the extent that our current or former employees, consultants or contractors use intellectual property owned by others in their work for us, disputes may arise as to the rights in related or resulting know-how and inventions.
 If, for any of the above reasons, our intellectual property is disclosed or misappropriated, it would harm our ability to protect our rights and adversely affect our financial condition.